sreejithuvt/pleuston/README.md

 docker-compose --project-name=ocean up
 ```

-This will start up all required components, but also an instance of pleuston.
-To use your local pleuston version in the next step, you have to stop the pleuston Docker container from another Terminal window:
+This will start up all required components, but also an instance of _Pleuston_. **To use your local _Pleuston_ version in the Quick Start step, you have to stop the _Pleuston_ Docker container from another Terminal window**:

 ```bash
 docker stop ocean_pleuston_1